 Simply eating too much sugar is unlikely to cause diabetes.
 Instead, diabetes begins when something disrupts your body's ability to turn the food you eat into energy.

 To understand what happens when you have diabetes, keep these things in mind: Your body breaks down much of the food you eat into glucose, a type of sugar needed to power your cells.
 The pancreas makes a hormone called insulin, which helps the cells in the body use glucose for fuel.

 Here are the most common types of diabetes and what we know about their causes:

-- Type 1 diabetes occurs when the pancreas cannot make insulin.
-Without insulin, sugar piles up in your blood vessels.
+Type 1 diabetes occurs when the pancreas cannot make insulin.
+Without insulin, sugar piles up in your blood.
 People with type 1 diabetes must take insulin to help get the sugar into the cells.
 Type 1 diabetes often starts in younger people or in children.
 Researchers say it may be triggered when something goes wrong with the immune system.

-- Gestational diabetes occurs during pregnancy in some women.
+Gestational diabetes occurs during pregnancy in some women.
 Hormone changes during pregnancy prevent insulin from working properly.
 Women with gestational diabetes usually need to take insulin.
-The condition may resolve after the child is born.
+The condition may disappear after the child is born.

 Myth 2: There Are Too Many Rules in a Diabetes Diet.

 If you have diabetes, you will need to plan your meals.
 But the general principle is simple: Choose foods that will work along with your activities and any medications to keep your blood sugar levels as close to normal as possible.

 Will you need to make adjustments to what you now eat?
 Probably.
 But your new diet may not require as many changes as you think.